CWRU-EECS301-Sum17/syllabus/Lectures/Lecture13/Slides/PITCHME.md

 ### Computation Pipelines

+* Computational pipelining utilizes parallelism to increase throughput
 * FPGA logic is massively parallel
-* Computational pipelining utilizes parallelism to increase throughput
 * CPUs, GPUs, and DSPs have highly optimized but fixed pipelines
-* FPGA pipelines are fully customizable per application
+* FPGA pipelines are customizable per application

 Note:
 The pipelines in CPUs, GPUs, and DSPs are designed for a specific task and may outperform an FPGA running the equivalent task by increasing the clock rates past an FPGAs clocking limit due to the chip hardware layout.